vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 ---

 ## Installation
-Vibe Java Server is distributed through Maven Central.
+Vibe Java Server requires Java 7 and is distributed through Maven Central.
 Add the following dependency to your build or include it on your classpath manually.

 ```xml
 <dependencies>